Last updated: May 5, 2026

 Most important cost rule: Do not focus only on the monthly premium.
 Ask for the total monthly cost, including Part B, Part D, any Medicaid spenddown rules, and what happens if nursing-home care becomes necessary.
 Then get that answer in writing.

-Federal enrollment rules say intake must include one or more visits to the person’s residence and one or more visits to the PACE center.
-The program has to explain the enrollment agreement, provider rules, premiums if any, and other obligations.
-The state also has to assess whether the person meets the nursing-home level-of-care standard, and the PACE program has to assess whether the person can live safely in the community with PACE help.
+PACE intake rules say intake must include one or more visits to the person’s home and one or more visits to the PACE center.
+The program has to explain the enrollment agreement, provider rules, premiums if any, and other duties.
+The state also has to assess whether the person meets the nursing-home level-of-care standard.
+The PACE program has to assess whether the person can live safely in the community with PACE help.

 - Check service area and basic fit by phone first.
 Ask, “Do you serve this ZIP code?
 Do you accept Medicare-only participants?
 What hospital system do you use?”